US STOCKS-Futures edge higher, shutdown still in focus

 NEW YORK, Oct 4 U.S. stock index futures edged modestly higher on Friday, indicating a rebound after a series of losses, though the uncertain outcome of a partial U.S. government shutdown, now in its fourth day, continued to worry investors.

-S&P 500 futures rose 4 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 6 points and Nasdaq 100 futures rose 4.75 points.
+* S&P 500 futures rose 4.6 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 6 points and Nasdaq 100 futures rose 1.1 point.

-Potbelly Corp late Thursday said its initial public offering of 7.5 million shares had priced at $14 each.

-Union Pacific Corp late Thursday gave a third-quarter earnings outlook that was below expectations, as flooding in Colorado weighed on coal shipments.
+* Union Pacific Corp late Thursday gave a third-quarter earnings outlook that was below expectations, hurt as flooding in Colorado weighed on coal shipments.

 * J&J top stock on S&P 500 after Jefferies raises price target